-Haven for Hope 220.2100 – Provides hope and new beginnings for men, women and children experiencing homelessness.
-We offer residential care and comprehensive services supporting transition from homelessness to housing.
+Haven for Hope 210.220.2100 – Provides hope and new beginnings for men, women, and children experiencing homelessness.
+Offers residential care and comprehensive services to enable people to transition from homelessness to housing.

-Healy-Murphy Center 223.2944 – Accredited alternative education program that offers self-paced instruction, parenting, child development classes, counseling, clinic and childcare for clients seeking diploma or GED.
+Healy-Murphy Center 210.223.2944 – Accredited alternative education program that supports students by offering childcare, parenting, and child development classes and counseling, enabling them to receive a diploma or GED.

-Jefferson Outreach for Older Persons 734.5016 – Provides free rides to medical/dental appointments, free grocery, and noon meal delivery and socialization through congregate meals for seniors 60+ in NW San Antonio.
+Jefferson Outreach for Older Persons 210.734.5016 – Provides free, volunteer-assisted rides to medical/dental appointments for seniors in northwest San Antonio.

-Jewish Family Service of San Antonio 302.6920 – Provides individual, family and group counseling to overcome emotional trauma and mental disorders and learn behaviors necessary to function as productive members of the community.
+Jewish Family Service of San Antonio 210.302.6920 – Provides individual, family and group counseling to overcome emotional trauma and mental disorders, and learn behaviors necessary to function as productive members of the community.

 Kerr County United Way – Serving residents of Kerr County.